peta78/MusicNotes/README.md

 Note: E6 (full voice, pretty clean, not sure if she can go higher, I don't have all the albums...)

-Number of concert attented by me: 0
+Number of concerts attented by me: 0

 ![spectrum](mariahe6.png)